jusss/BluetoothKeyboard/README.md

 check it on https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf<br/>

 there's a bluetooth connect issue in latest LineageOS ROM for Redmi 2, but the old one is fine.<br/>
-if bluetooth keep disconnect, reboot the Android device, or forget the device from both side, then pair again.
+if bluetooth keep disconnect, reboot the Android device, or forget paired device from both side, then pair again.